 If significant anomalous issues are detected during a test run, Testers shall attempt to contact the participant to debug the situation, rather than simply stating that the product or solution is defective.

 Informative Reference.
 This standard is intended to prevent a Tester from ignoring an obviously flawed configuration or test and encouraging the Tester to instead work with the participant to ensure the product or solution is fairly and accurately tested.
+A “significant anomalous issue” shall include an issue that a reasonable tester would know to be notably inconsistent with the anticipated behavior of a solution.

-After completion of a test run, Tester shall notify all participants in the test, and may provide initial results to each participant.
-[Question to the group – does this count as a post-testing phase – does this launch a disputes process that we should address?]
+After completion of a test run, Tester shall notify all participants in the test, and are encouraged to provide initial results to each participant.

 Informative Reference.
 AMTSO Guidelines on Facilitating Testability.
 Testers are encouraged to provide vendors taking part in their tests with adequate information to diagnose and, ideally, to rectify any problems reported in tests – for example, failure to detect or block attacks.